 Operating a motor vehicle while impaired by alcohol or drugs is a serious offense in California.
-The court system uses a number of different charges to prosecute different forms of impairment.
-California Vehicle Code Section 23152(g): Driving Under the Combined Influence of Alcohol and Drugs charges are used when a driver uses both alcohol and drugs before getting behind the wheel.
+The court system uses several different charges to prosecute different forms of impairment.
+California Vehicle Code Section 23152(g): Driving Under the Combined Influence of Alcohol and Drugs charges are used when a driver uses alcohol and drugs before getting behind the wheel.

-You can find out more about driving under the influence (DUI) charges in California right here with the Simmrin Law Group.
+You can learn more about driving under the influence (DUI) charges in California with the Simmrin Law Group.
 This article also deals specifically with VC 23152(g) charges, the results of a conviction, and possible legal defenses for DUI accusations.
+When you face criminal charges in California, you need an experienced defense lawyer on your side.

 The Definition of Driving Under the Combined Influence of Alcohol and Drugs